Free Suicide Prevention and Intervention Training Across Wyoming

-As part of the incredible efforts of Lincoln County ATODS, PROSPER helped facilitate a 60% reduction in suicide between 2021 and 2022.
-Now, we’re working together to maintain these gains—by embracing the resilience and self-reliance of the Wyoming community, we’re helping reduce risk across the state.
+Backed by Governor Gordon’s WY We Care initiative, PROSPER works closely with county prevention specialists and Wyoming schools, clinicians, first responders, faith leaders, and parents in reducing suicide risk statewide.
+As part of the incredible efforts of Lincoln County ATODS, PROSPER helped facilitate a 60% reduction in suicide between 2021 and 2024.
+Today, we’re working together to sustain these gains, by embracing the resilience and self-reliance of Wyoming communities, we continue building safer, more connected lives across the state.

 Find a Training Near You